ninnghazad/dronetest/README.md

 Each virtual system is assigned a real folder on the server, within the mods folder, named by its id (sys.id).
 Systems must not ever have access to anything outside that directory.
 The /rom directory does not physically lie withing the virtual systems' directories,
-but rather shall be included then commands are parsed and directories are listed,
+but rather shall be included when commands are parsed and directories are listed,
 so that APIs can be read from userspace, commands executed from userspace, but neither changed.
 Each API and each command goes in its own file.